jkolyer/featurebase/README.md

 ### Team Members

-This table describes how product team members will interact with the FeatureBase system.
+This table describes how product team members will interact with the FeatureBase system over the lifecycle stages.

 <table>
   <tr>